Sustainability

 Engagement

-We engage with a broad range of stakeholders including our external investment managers, listed companies, and directly held unlisted companies.
+We engage with a broad range of stakeholders including our investment managers, listed companies, and directly held unlisted companies.

 We undertake three types of engagement: